DEEPAKKUMARMAHASETH/StockBrokerSystem/README.md

 ![Database Scheama](https://user-images.githubusercontent.com/71522419/234503281-ee24169a-c2f9-4520-8924-d7639b10efb9.jpg)

-#Features:-
+#Feature

--Buy A Stock
+  1. Buy A stock
--Sell A stock
+  2. Sell A stock
--See Transaction
+  3. See transaction
--Manage Wallet
+  4. Manage Wallet

 The database consists of the following tables:

 Broker - stores information about the broker, including their username and password.